 The Biggest Mistake Singles Make When Dating

 Meet Jane, Tony and Mark.
-Three of my clients on their quest to find love in 2016.
+Three of my clients on their quest to finding The One.

 They, like many other singles out there, always seem to overlook what’s right in front of them.
 Or more specifically, they tend to overlook who is right in front of them.